elbow-jason/jasons-dot-files/README.md

 		+ bundle			(for packaging a ruby project's gem dependecies)
 	+ sublime text 3        (i like the color and the autocomplete best)
 	+ python-pip			(python does not work without pip.
 DONT LIE TO YOURSELF.)
+		+ ipython			(the best python package ever.
+EVER.)
+		+ ipython notebook	(the best way to learn python)

-	+ phantomjs				(from a repo so i takes 1/100000th the time to install)
+	+ phantomjs				(from a repo so it takes 1/100000th the time to install)

 * configures (assuming you entered your the info correctly):
 	+ git               	(generates and saves local SSH key and sets up git globals)